 The Company maintains a long-term incentive program for executives that provides for the issuance of PRUs, representing hypothetical shares of the Company's common stock that may be issued.
 Under the PRU program, a target number of PRUs is awarded at the beginning of each three-year performance period.
-The number of shares of common stock released at the end of the performance period may range from zero to 2.4 times the target number depending on performance during the period.
-The performance metrics of the PRU program are based on (a) annual financial targets, which are based on revenue and earnings before interest, tax, depreciation, and amortization expense (EBITDA), each equally weighted, and (b) an overall modifier based on the Company's total stockholder return (TSR) relative to a group of peer companies selected by the Company's compensation committee, over the three-year performance period.
+The number of shares of common stock released at the end of the performance period depends on performance during the period and may range from zero to 2.4 times the target number for PRUs awarded before 2023 and zero to 2.0 times the target number for PRUs awarded in 2023 and thereafter.
+For PRUs awarded before 2023, the performance metrics of the PRU program are based on (1) annual financial targets, which are based on revenue and earnings before interest, tax, depreciation, and amortization expense (EBITDA), each equally weighted, and (2) an overall modifier based on the Company's total stockholder return (TSR) relative to a group of peer companies selected by the Company's Compensation Committee, over the three year performance period.
+For PRUs awarded in 2023 and thereafter, the performance metrics of the PRU program are based on (1) annual financial targets, which are based on revenue and EBITDA, each equally weighted, and (2) the three-year TSR performance result, which will be an additive component to the Company's financial results of the aggregated three-year measurement period.

-Under the PRU program, financial goals are set at the beginning of each fiscal year and performance is reviewed at the end of that year.
-The percentage to be applied to each participant's target award ranges from zero to 160% based upon the extent to which the annual financial performance goals are achieved.
-If specific performance threshold levels for the annual financial goals are met, the amount earned for that element will be applied to one-third of the participants' PRU award to determine the number of units earned.
+Under the PRU program, financial goals with respect to one or more target milestones are set at the beginning of each year and performance is reviewed at the end of that year.
+The percentage to be applied to each participant's target award ranges from zero to 160% for PRUs awarded before 2023 and zero to 200% for PRUs awarded in 2023 and thereafter, based upon the extent to which the target milestones are achieved.
+If specific performance threshold levels for the target milestones are met, the amount earned for that element over the three-year performance period will be applied equally for PRUs awarded before 2023 and 80% for PRUs awarded in 2023 and thereafter, of the participants' PRU award to determine the number of units earned.